maxint-rd/TM16xx/README.md

 ## Features & limitations
 - The current version of this library supports ESP8266/ESP32, Atmel ATmega (e.g. ATmega328 and ATmega168) and Atmel ATtiny MCUs.
 Due to the required memory, the smallest ATtiny MCU supported is the ATtiny44.
 Compatible MCUs such as LGT8F328P are also supported.
 Please let me know if you've successfully used this library with other MCUs.
 - The TM16xx chips offer no support for daisychaining multiple chips, but when separate Clk or Latch lines are used the Din line can be shared for combined displays.
-- The library doesn't support combining multiple 7-segment modules into one display, but it is possible to define multiple display objects for multiple different modules.
-See the TM1638_TM1637ex_two_modules example.
+- It is possible to define multiple display objects for multiple different modules (see the TM1638_TM1637ex_two_modules example).
+The library now supports combining multiple 7-segment modules into one display using the TM16xxDisplay class (example for combined TM16xxDisplay to be included soon).
 - The TM16xxMatrixGFX class does support combining multiple LED Matrix module into one large matrix.
 Please note that the TM1640 supports up to 16 digits or an 8x16 LED matrix.
 - The [QYF-TM1638 module](http://arduinolearning.com/code/qyf-tm1638-and-arduino-module.php) (TM138 with common anode display) is fully supported.
 Please note that while multiple buttons can be pressed, pressing more than two buttons can give faulty results due to the lack of short-out preventing diodes on the module.
 - The popular TM1638 LED & KEY module comes in a number of varieties.
 My version has some odd button wiring sequence: S1=KS1, S5=KS2, S2=KS3, S6=KS4, S3=KS5, S7=KS6, S4=KS7, S8=KS8
+- The TM1640Anode class can be used with a Common Anode configuration to support 8 digits of 16 segments, such as the 5241BS 14-segment plus dot LED display (example for combined TM1640Anode to be included soon).
+- The TM1650 datasheet mentions SDA and SCL pins.
+The used protocol resembles I2C, but lacks addressing.
+For that reason this library doesn't use the I2C Wire library, but (slow) bitbanging using digitalWrite.
 - The TM1668 class has experimental support for using RGB LEDs on Grids 5-7.
 Some information about the wiring can be found in the example code.
 In future versions this functionality may be replaced by a specific class for using RGB LEDs.
 The TM1680 has 8x24 outputs which sounds ideal for creating a 8x8 RGB matrix.
 Unfortunately these chips don't support individual LED brightness, only intensity of the whole display.
-- The TM1650 datasheet mentions SDA and SCL pins.
-The used protocol resembles I2C, but lacks addressing.
-For that reason this library doesn't use the I2C Wire library, but (slow) bitbanging using digitalWrite.
 - The WeMOS D1 mini Matrix LED Shield and the TM1640 Mini LED Matrix 8x16 by Maxint R&D have R1 on the right-top.
 Call setMirror(true) to reverse the x-mirrorring.
 - When using TM16xxButtons, the amount of memory used can become too large.
 To preserve RAM memory on smaller MCUs such as the ATtiny84 and ATtiny85, the number of buttons tracked is limited to 2 combined button presses.
 This can be changed by setting the maximum button slots in the TM16xxButtons.h header file:
 ```C++